top of page

 • Course Overview

-The Focus Awards Level 4 Certificate in Education and Training (RQF) is designed for individuals who wish to enter the teaching profession or progress from assessing roles to teaching roles.
+The Focus Awards Level 4 Certificate in Education and Training is designed for individuals who wish to enter the teaching profession or progress from assessing roles to teaching roles.
 This qualification is also suitable for trainee teachers and those with existing teaching experience.
 It provides learners with the knowledge and skills required to deliver education and training, assess learners, plan lessons, and use resources effectively in an educational setting.

 Key Details